spektre-labs/corpus/README.md

 |IΦ(t)    |Evaluation invariance — stability of the evaluation function|
 |F(t)     |Falsifiability — openness of the corrective feedback channel|

 The metric is multiplicative: any single component collapsing to zero drives total coherence to zero.
+F(t) is the leading indicator — it falls first.

 **Critical threshold:**